achavez14/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
 This employee tracker is a command-line application that was developed with Node.js, Inquirer and PostgreSQL.
-It helps business owners plan and organize their operations, enabling them to organize and run th business effectively.
+It helps business owners plan and organize their operations, enabling them to organize and run their business effectively.

 ## Screenshots of My Application